7 Minutes with Philippe Cassegrain, President of Longchamp

 2. Did your father know that Longchamp will get to where it is today?

 Indeed, he did, he had a vision from the start!
 He even commissioned Turenne Chevallereau to design the brand's symbol—the Longchamp horse, with its fiery movement.
 He also created the 'Smoke the Longchamp Pipe' advert used during those years, which we had displayed on our Citroën 2CV delivery car.
 All of Paris could see the symbol of our fiery stallion stretching out like a liana.
 It was so new!

 Our showroom was located in the heart of Paris, where it received a great amount of exposure.
 It was situated at Boulevard Poissonnière, in the second arrondissement, and at the foot of the building was the civette.
 It was the place to be back then!
 It was a busy shopping area.
 My father welcomed customers from all over the world, curious to discover the latest novelties and up-and-coming fashion styles.
 At age 16, my father sent me on a trip around the world with travels across Africa before exploring Asia and the United States.
 Upon my return, I officially joined Longchamp and assisted my father in running the business, from creation, manufacturing, and marketing to sales development.

-6. Is the company that is celebrating 70 years this year still the same company that your father founded in 1948?
+6. How different is the company now compared to the one that your father founded in 1948?